Polyurethane Radioactive Bio Hazard Bags, Waste Transport Products

 New Clear Radioactive Bag

-HEPA Filtered Waste Bags
+LAB REPORT: HEPA Filtered Waste Bags

 Installed in Polyurethane, PVC or PE Bags